mhama/WebRTC-for-Unity/README.md

 ## Build:
 - Please ensure that Unity's normal Android build does not fail on your environment.
+- Check one of the example scenes on Unity's Build Settings dialog.
+    - ./Assets/WebRTCForUnity/Example/0 - Screen capture.unity
+    - ./Assets/WebRTCForUnity/Example/SocketIO/example.unity
-- Select Android Target on Unity's Builds Setting dialog, and push "Build" or "Build And Run"
+- Switch to Android Platform, and push "Build" or "Build And Run"

 ### Gradle setting
 - If the build fails, please ensure that running webrtc-android/gradlew (Mac OS X) or webrtc-android/gradlew.bat (Windows) on command prompt or Terminal does not fail.